-SpaceOps is professional а spacecraft services company providing support to government agencies, foreign nation space programs, major corporations and other users with a requirement for traveling into earth orbit.
-Our broad base of expertise enables us to manage the complicated aspects of spacecraft in orbit services from design and construction, implementation, through operations, recovery, and maintenance.
+SpaceOps is a professional spacecraft services company providing support to government agencies, foreign nation space programs, major corporations and other users with a requirement for traveling into earth orbit.
+Our broad base of expertise enables us to manage the complicated aspects of spacecraft in orbit services from design and construction, through implementation, operations, recovery, and maintenance.
 Our experience with innovative technologies, combined with attention to quality and detail, enables us to design and implement a state-of-the-art spacecraft and provide space travel services for our customers on schedule and within a competitive price range.

-In spite of present economic trends and downturn of NASA and spacecraft engineering companies, there continues to be a major demand for orbital space travel.
+There continues to be a major demand for orbital space travel.
 This growth is in part, a result of the explosive use of satellite launches by other countries now entering into competition with the United States.
 As the demand for space travel and maintenance of Space Station systems and satellite repair grows, so does the need for quality and price-competitive manufacturing of new spacecraft vehicles.
 Customers are demanding more dependable, economical, and trustworthy spacecraft companies that can provide the services necessary to meet their requirements in orbit while maintaining and enhancing their business profitability.
-By utilizing existing proven and tested designs from previous NASA Programs, SpaceOps will be able to save hundreds of millions of dollars, and will be able to offer its customers an affordable in-orbit alternative to relying on the Russian Soyuz spacecraft.
+By utilizing existing proven and tested designs from previous NASA Programs, SpaceOps will be able to save hundreds of millions of dollars, and will be able to offer its customers an affordable inorbit alternative to relying on the Russian Soyuz spacecraft.